electrode-io/electrode-native/docs/cli/publish-container.md

 #### Description

-* Publish a local Container
-* This command can be used to publish a Container that was generated locally (using `create-container` commmand) to a Git or Maven repository.
+* This command can be used to publish a local Container to a remote repository using a given publisher.

 #### Syntax